+While the concept of SEO might seem straightforward, putting it into practice can be a challenge considering the ever-changing rules.
+Although SEO can be a daunting task, rest assured that its importance outweighs the efforts needed to implement relevant strategies.
 To start you off on your endeavors, we bring you some fascinating SEO statistics.
-We tried to keep things simple and ensure that by the end of it, you have a solid understanding of the most critical aspects of search engine optimization and how to make the most out of it.
+We tried to keep things simple and ensure that by the end of it, you have a solid understanding of the most critical aspects of search engine optimization and how to make the most of it.

-Awesome SEO Statistics (Editor’s Choice)
+SEO Stats (Editor’s Choice)

 2. If done right, SEO can drive a 14.6% conversion rate.

 SEO is focused on attracting visitors that are actively searching for information about products or services, which makes it an excellent tactic for lead generation.
 Not surprisingly, SEO stats reveal that leads that come as a result of search engine optimization have a 14.6% average conversion rate.
 For comparison, traditional strategies like print ads and direct mail have an average conversion rate of 1.7%.

 3. 93% of online experiences begin with a search engine.